Jason E. Klein: Newspaper National Network (2003–2012)

-MDconsult.com and Healthy Living Media (2001-2003)
+MDconsult.com and Healthy Living Media (2001–2003)

 He is a founder of MDconsult.com, an aggregator of medical information for professionals, now owned by Elsevier.
 He also founded Healthy Living Media, a private-equity backed venture, with North Castle Partners.

-Times Mirror Magazines (1993-2001)
+Times Mirror Magazines (1993–2001)

 Klein was the CEO of Times Mirror Magazines, a leading magazine publisher with $300 million in revenue and 25 titles including Golf Magazine, Popular Science, Transworld Skateboarding, Outdoor Life, Field & Stream, and Skiing; and leading vertical digital properties including popsci.com, and golfmagazine.com.

 He ran Times Mirror Magazines when its parent company was sold to Tribune Company in 2000, and he oversaw the divestiture of Times Mirror Magazines to Time Inc. for $475 million, and ran the integration into Time Inc. and rebranding as Time4Media (currently Bonnier Group, as of 2007).

-He joined the company as President and Group Publisher of Field & Stream and Outdoor Life magazines, and oversaw their turnaround from record losses to the company’s most profitable magazines.
-He also completed the acquisition of 15 companies in two years and built a consumer health information sector for Times Mirror’s medical and professional division.
+He joined the company as president and Group Publisher of Field & Stream and Outdoor Life magazines, and oversaw their turnaround from record losses to the company's most profitable magazines.
+He also completed the acquisition of 15 companies in two years and built a consumer health information sector for Times Mirror's medical and professional division.

-Management Consulting (1982-1993)
+Management Consulting (1982–1993)

 Klein began his career at Bain & Company as an associate consultant focused on consumer goods, technology, and health care.

-He worked at McKinsey & Company from 1986–1993, where he was the Director of Strategy and Personal Information.
+He worked at McKinsey & Company from 1986 to 1993, where he was the Director of Strategy and Personal Information.
 His clients included television networks, consumer packaged goods companies, magazine publishers, and department stores.